maxyang27896/Autonomous-Drone-Project/README.md

 # Autonomous-Drone-Project
-Program a controller for a drone to overcome an unknown environment in the shortest time and minimal deviation from environment boundary.
+Develop a control algorithm for a drone to overcome an unknown environment in the shortest time and minimal deviation from environment boundary.
+Control is tested in the Linux environment using rospy and Gazebo and the performance is assessed in a real obstacle course.

+## Content